tbensky/PhysicsLabs/README.md

 # Advanced Physics Labs

 This repository conatains "virtualized" advanced physics labs.
+They were made during the Spring and Fall of 2020, to allow physics majors to continue their degree progress during the world-wide COVID-19 pandemic.

 There are generally no results here.
-You must engage in each lab, understand how each works, and do the analysis yourself to obtain a given result.
+One must engage in each lab, "take data" from any videos or images, understand how each works, and do the analysis to obtain a given result.

 ## Cratering